MynockSpit/no-boilerplate-redux/README.md

     export default connect(mapStateToProps)(MyComponent)
     ```

-4. Import your `store` and use it in your components (or in a services file).
+4. Import `store` and use update and get your store.

     ```jsx
     /* MyComponent.jsx or MyService.js or AnythingElse.really */

-    import store from 'no-boilerplate-redux'
+    import { store } from 'no-boilerplate-redux'

     // store() gets your global store
     // .set an optional path and a value (to replace state with) or a function (which should return new state)